Certifying bipartite entangled states with few local measurements: from separable stabilizers to applications: Introduction

-Recently, it was realised and experimentally demonstrated \cite{Bavaresco-et-al:fid,Huang-et-al,Ohad-et-al} that arbitrary-dimensional pure entangled states can be efficiently certified by a few local measurements in a bipartite system, and similarly for certain multipartite states.
+Recently, it was realised and experimentally demonstrated \cite{Bavaresco-et-al:fid,YuShangGuehne-1,YuShangGuehne-2,Huang-et-al,Ohad-et-al} that arbitrary-dimensional pure entangled states can be efficiently certified by a few local measurements in a bipartite system, and similarly for certain multipartite states.

-In the present work, we show a simple variant of the method in \cite{Bavaresco-et-al:fid}, which lends itself directly to a realisation of the test as one-way LOCC.
+In the present work, we show a simple variant of the method in \cite{Bavaresco-et-al:fid}, which lends itself directly to a realisation of the test as one-way LOCC \emph{(and which had been described earlier in \cite{YuShangGuehne-1})}.
 The key to our approach is identifying any target bipartite pure state $\ket{\psi}$ as the unique joint +1-eigenstate of two suitable separable projectors.
 The first projector performs a correlation check in the state's natural Schmidt basis, while the second performs a complementary check in a conjugate basis.
-Employing this technique, we show that measurements of the two projectors allow for a direct and experimentally robust lower bound on the fidelity $F\left(\rho,\psi\right)$ of the prepared state $\rho$ to the target state $\ket{\psi}$.
+Employing this technique, we show that measurements of the two projectors allow for a direct and experimentally robust lower bound on the fidelity $F\left(\rho,\psi\right)$\footnote{Here and throughout, we denote a pure state vector $\ket{\psi}$, while its projector is $\psi \equiv \proj{\psi}$.} of the prepared state $\rho$ to the target state $\ket{\psi}$.
 We extend the utility of this framework beyond state certification, demonstrating that the same result provides an effective lower bound on the entanglement fidelity of a quantum channel, which can be estimated by testing the channel on pure states.

 Finally, we establish the scalability of our approach by generalizing the entire method recursively to the multipartite setting.
 The procedure can be understood as a sequential cascade of bipartite certifications.
 We begin by treating the system as a bipartite split between the first party and the remaining $n-1$ parties.
 After the first party performs their measurements and communicates the results, the process is repeated for the second party and the rest, continuing sequentially down the line.
 This iterative method results in a set of $2^{n-1}$ fully separable projectors that collectively act as a unique stabilizer for the target $n$-party state.
 Crucially, this generalization preserves the experimental robustness of the original method, yielding a direct lower bound on the fidelity of the multipartite state from the measured outcomes of these simple, sequential tests.
 This provides a systematic and experimentally lean protocol for certifying any pure multipartite entangled state, in arbitrarily large local dimension.